Telstra Corporation Limited – Annual report – 30 June 2022

-The overall increase of $283 million (2019: $43 million) in the net contract liabilities incorporated the $1,722 million (2019: $1,521 million) revenue recognised in the reporting period that was included in the contract liabilities balance at the beginning of the period.
+- $1,628 million (2021: $1,562 million) revenue recognised in the reporting period that was included in the contract liabilities balance at the beginning of the reporting period

-Certain costs related to our contracts with customers are deferred in the statement of financial position and amortised on a basis consistent with the transfer of goods and services to which these costs relate.
+We pay dealer commissions to acquire customer contracts and we incur upfront set-up and other costs related to customer contracts.
+When those costs support the delivery of goods and services in the future and are expected to be recovered, they are deferred in the statement of financial position and amortised on a basis consistent with the transfer of goods and services to which these costs relate.

 We capitalise costs to obtain an accounting contract when the costs are incremental, i.e. would not have been incurred if the contract had not been obtained and are recoverable either directly via reimbursement by the customer or indirectly through the contract margin.

-Costs to fulfil a contract include set-up costs and costs of a service provider, which represent the costs incurred in relation to services which will be transferred to our customers in the future reporting periods.
+Costs to fulfil a contract include set-up costs and prepaid costs of a service provider related to goods and services which will be transferred in the future reporting periods.

-We capitalise costs to fulfil a contract if all of the following apply:
+We capitalise costs to fulfil a contract if:

-- the costs generate or enhance resources that we control and will be used to satisfy future performance obligations under the contract
+- the costs generate or enhance resources that we control and will use when transferring future goods and services

 - we expect to recover the costs.

-We amortise deferred contract costs over the term that reflects the expected period of benefit of the expense.
+We amortise deferred contract costs in ‘goods and services purchased’ expense over the term that reflects the expected period of benefit of the expense.
 This period may extend beyond the initial contract term to the estimated customer life or average customer life of the class of customers.
 We use the amortisation pattern consistent with the method used to measure progress and recognise revenue for the related goods or services.